fshiau/comp-geno-proj/README.md

 tqdm
 ```
 ### To run:
-1. Run `2.1_split-data-hmm.py` to split the data into training and testing sets.
+1. `2.1_split-data-hmm.py` to split the data into training and testing sets.
 Modify the path to correct data files in the script and an existing output path.
-2. Run `2.2_gmm-select.ipynb` to select the number of components for the GMM model.
+2. `2.2_gmm-select.ipynb` to select the number of components for the GMM model.
 Modify the path to use the correct output files from `2.1_split-data-hmm.py`.
-3. Run `2.3_gmm-fit.ipynb` to fit the GMM model and visually inspect how each state clusters the genome.
+3. `2.3_gmm-fit.ipynb` to fit the GMM model and visually inspect how each state clusters the genome.
 Modify the path to use the correct output files from `2.1_split-data-hmm.py`.
-4. Run `2.4_gmm-hmm.ipynb` to train the GMM-HMM model and predict RNA Pol II binding.
+4. `2.4_gmm-hmm.ipynb` to train the GMM-HMM model and predict RNA Pol II binding.
 Modify the path to use the correct training/testing data from `2.1_split-data-hmm.py`.

 ## 3_ml:  ML Predictions
 This directory contains our ML solution contained in three different notebooks corresponding to the three different types of data we used, `binary.ipynb` for binary data, `signal.ipynb` for signal data, and `promoter.ipynb` for signal data only in the promoter region.